soroushkavousi/fireplace-api/README.md

 # Swagger

-With the swagger UI, you can easily interact with the API and learn it.
+With the ***swagger UI***, you can easily interact with the API and learn it.
 It shows all routes, inputs, outputs, models, and errors.
 It also generates a _[swagger.json](https://api.fireplace.bitiano.com/docs/v0.1/swagger.json)_ which describes the schema of the API that can be imported into your app.

 [Check the **Swagger UI** website now](https://api.fireplace.bitiano.com/docs/index.html)